dh-epfl-students/distant-seeing/README.md

 Year: 2023

 # About
 Part of the distant-seeing project, this repository uses object detection to localize key features in physics books illustrations.
-We then explore ways of analysing these features, by comparing their usage, the frequency of appearance and by comparing duplicates found in the work of other authors.
+We then explore ways of analysing these features, by comparing their usage, the frequency of appearance and by comparing duplicates across books.

 # Research summary
 In this paper, we tested numerous models made for object detection before concluding that fine-tuning a model was a necessary step towards the analysis of features in physics books.